cy6erskunk/test-form-submit/README.md

 7. Never prompts (assuming unnamed password fields are not changed)
 8. CH47 - Never prompts (assuming unnamed password fields are not changed), CH49 (uses "Google Smart Lock") - Prompts when visible password is not empty
 9. Never prompts (assuming unnamed password fields are not changed)
+10. Never prompts
+11. Prompts when password input is non-empty

 ### FF 42